Tanzania, United Republic of

 major macro economic indicators

-- Significant gas potential, thanks to offshore reserves discovered in 2010
+- Gas potential: offshore reserve discovered in 2010

-- Highly dependent on the price of gold
+- Heavily reliant on the price of gold

 - Religious tensions between Zanzibar and the mainland